EstebanDalelR/zemogaUI/README.md

 The system saves all votes to [airtable](https://airtable.com/), and fetches from there, this gives it little responsiveness but it might be solved with a cache, a CDN and optimistic rendering.

+On creating a user, the user is logged in.

 ### Caveats
 All data is passing as plaintext, even passwords.
+It's the front handling the password check (even it this is an small change) There is no rate limiting.
+The API is open.
 The exercise is incomplete.

 ### Improvements